Neiko : Arko : Asha : Juza

 Her aggression towards women in a crate is a social issue from negative actions toward her when crated.
 The dogs crate is a place of comfort for the dog.
 You should never punish, bang on, tease, or throw things at your dog while they are in their place of comfort/crate.

-For folks looking for quick fixes.
-Good Luck!
-Creating the dog you want comes with time, patients and the right handler technique.
-Some of the common issues created by rough handling and forcing the dog into behaving are, dogs that are afraid of their handlers, dogs that are aggressive toward their handlers, and dogs that work out of fear.
 Short cuts create dogs that humans considered dumb, crazy, reckless and aggressive.
 To avoid this, we take the time to tailor our courses to the dog and owner.
 We don’t take any shortcuts or use quick fix gimmicks in our training.

 “What you create today you are going to have to live with tomorrow.”